-- Develop and utilize an Equity Lead "Team" curriculum and program map to support equity literacy development through Equity Leads on sites. - Identify and utilize an equity centered coaching model and network (internal to LCPS or external to LCPS) to provide ongoing support for Equity Leads and principal development. - Develop a Positive Racial Identity survey measure racialized experience of students in schools.
+- Winter 2021, Equity Leads and Principals are able to • Spring 2022, 100% of principals across the division - Develop and utilize an Equity Lead "Team" curriculum and • Identify and utilize an equity centered coaching model and • Develop a Positive Racial Identity survey measure racialized building classroom observation and instructional feedback process. experience of students in schools.